nicfv/npm/CONTRIBUTING.md

     - This is shown above the example code in the generated documentation
     - This file supports LaTeX (uses MathJax for rendering)
 - UI examples must be contained in their own subfolder within the examples folder
-    - Must depend on `webpack-cli` in addition to the above requirements
+    - Must be built with webpack using the command `webpack --mode development --watch` in addition to the above requirements
     - Allowed files: `index.html`, `src/index.js` (for webpack's no-config setup, this isn't a webpack tutorial!)
     - Must include a descriptive `README.md` file in subfolder
+    - If media files are required, keep them under 1MB and embed them using data URLs generated from: https://tools.nicfv.com/data-url/

 ### Versioning
 - Packages begin development at version `0.0.0`